SwarnenduG07/.bashrc/Readme.md

 alias gp='git push'
 alias gs='git status'
 ```
 That's it guys it's quit simple.
-If future I will add cool color themes for git bash windows
+If future I will add cool color themes for git bash windows.It will save your time and create these aliases with your own keys.Then you can remember these well